danielnixon/total-functions/README.md

 ## ESLint

-There's also a corresponding ESLint rule to ban the unsafe array index operator.
+There's a corresponding ESLint plugin to ban the partial functions replaced by this library.

 See https://github.com/danielnixon/eslint-plugin-total-functions